lgoyes/BookNotes/WorkingEffectivelyWithLegacyCode-MichaelFeathers.md

     1. The method is just a utility; it isn't something clients would care about.
     2. If clients use the method, they could affect results from other methods of a class.
 * Private methods can be moved to a new class.
 They can be public on that class, and our first class can create an internal instance of it.
 That makes the methods testable and the design better.
+* One of the reasons of not being able to test a huge class is that is has too many responsibilities.
+It would be great to break it down into smaller classes.
+If we can't afford to separate the responsibilities we can make a private method, protected, and then we can subclass that class to get access to that method.

+### The case of the "helpful" language feature

+* The "final" keyword is used to mak a class that is particularly sensitive when it comes to security.
+If anyone could create a subclass of a final class, they could write some malicious code and pass it around in code that uses those classes.
+* We can extract an interface and write a wrapper to some API class.
+* When we depend directly on libraries that are out of our control, we are just asking for trouble.
+* Adapt Parameter: we can create an adapter for a class, which can return some values of the adapted object.

+### The case of the undetected side effect

+* Sometimes we call some object's methods, they do some work, but we (the calling code) never get to know about it.
+The object calls methods on other objects and we never have a clue how things turned out.
+* We have to separate work that is independent of the GUI from work that is really dependent on the GUI.
+* A method should be a command or a query.
+A command is a method that can modify the state of the object but that doesn't return a value.
+A query is a method that returns a value but that doesn't modify the object.
+    * If a method is a query we are certain about not causing any side effect.
+* After those extractions, we can subclass and override method and test whatever code is left in the `performCommand` method.

+## 11. I need to make a change.
+What methods should I test?

+### Reasoning about effects

+* If your code is well structured, most of the methods in your software have simple effect structures.
+* When we are working with legacy code, we often have to ask a different question: if we make a particular change, how could it possibly affect the rest of the results of the program?

+### Reasoning forward

 ## 11. I need to make a change.
 What methods should I test?